When you swallow a piece of food, it travels through your:

 - inflammation of the stomach lining

-- pyloric stenosis (a condition in which the pylorus, which is the stomach’s opening to the small intestine, becomes narrowed)
+- pyloric stenosis, which is a condition in which the stomach’s opening to the small intestine, or the pylorus, becomes narrowed

 - poor absorption